rancher/rio/README.md

 ### rio route

-`rio route` allows you to create router which contains routing rule to different workloads.
+`rio route` allows you to create a router that contains routing rules to different workloads.

 ```base
 # Create a route to point to svc:v0 and svc:v3